DerekSelander/dsdump/docs/index.md

                  U dyld_stub_binder
 ```

 Then run the `strip` command and check out the differences.
-What is difference compared to the `MH_EXECUTE` image and why do you think that is?
+What is the difference compared to the `MH_EXECUTE` image and why do you think that is?

 Public symbols in shared libraries won't be stripped out because there could be consumers in other images that rely on those symbols, so they need to keep their names intact.